ebabel-games/ebabel-games/README.md

 ## Future development

 ### todo tasks
-- Use nano-react-app to make this website into a minimal React app
+- Use nano-react-app to make this website into a minimal React app.
+- Add unit tests with Jest.
-- Turn this one page site into into a progressive web app, see Chrome Lighthouse (offline included).
+- Turn this site into a progressive web app, offline included (see Chrome Lighthouse audits).
 - Add a block "Favourite quotes":
   - "Functionality is an asset, code is a liability"
 - When clicking on Download CV, always download the file instead of opening it in browser?
 Is that a good idea?